 The Committee DISCUSSED and NOTED the Infection Prevention and Control Report.
-PEQS/21/80 ANNUAL REPORT OF THE ACCOUNTABLE OFFICER FOR CONTROLLED DRUGS The Chief Pharmacist presented the report and dreattention to the Controlled Drugs Local Intelligence Network which met quarterly.
-The relationship with the Police we improving with information regarding diversion of medicine and 'swap shops'.
-Over the period October 2020 September 2021 39 incidents had occurred includine medicines missing from PTHB sites and a practition prescribing to friends and family.
-CCTV is in the process being installed on two sites (Newtown and Welshpool) at the Chief Pharmacist is looking into the possibility introducing the Abloy Cliq system (programmable dre cupboard keys allocated to identified staff) to all Pow hospital sites.
+PEQS/21/80 ANNUAL REPORT OF THE ACCOUNTABLE OFFICER FOR CONTROLLED DRUGS The Chief Pharmacist presented the report and drew attention to the Controlled Drugs Local Intelligence Network which met quarterly.
+The relationship with the Police was improving with information regarding diversion of medicines and 'swap shops'.
+Over the period October 2020 to September 2021 39 incidents had occurred including medicines missing from PTHB sites and a practitioner prescribing to friends and family.
+CCTV is in the process of being installed on two sites (Newtown and Welshpool) and the Chief Pharmacist is looking into the possibility of introducing the Abloy Cliq system (programmable drug cupboard keys allocated to identified staff) to all Powys hospital sites.
 The Abloy Cliq system will provide a full audit trail of access to medicines on our wards.
-Comparison of opioid burden (average daily quantity p 1000 patients) shows that the Health Board has the secon lowest prescribing rates in Wales.
-However, comparison wi prescribing in England shows there is much room f improvement.
-Appropriate prescribing is important for patient safety and whilst there is patient expectation around pain management some people will have to live with some degree of pain and this will need to be managed using non-drug options (e. pain toolkit).
-It is recognised that more work is required ensure that clinicians understand the risks of prescribin high dose opioids (>120mg morphine equivalent) to peop with non-cancer pain.
-Centralised access to GP system would allow the medicines management team to suppop practices to identify patients who should be prioritised for review.
-The Medicines Management Team does not yet hav centralised access.
-Solution of the second The Assistant Director of Therapies and Health Science advised that work was ongoing regarding musculoskelet and orthopaedic pathways which would link with the Chi Pharmacist in respect of pain management.
+Comparison of opioid burden (average daily quantity per 1000 patients) shows that the Health Board has the second lowest prescribing rates in Wales.
+However, comparison with prescribing in England shows there is much room for improvement.
+Appropriate prescribing is important for patient safety and whilst there is patient expectation around pain management, some people will have to live with some degree of pain and this will need to be managed using non-drug options (e.g. pain toolkit).
+It is recognised that more work is required to ensure that clinicians understand the risks of prescribing high dose opioids (>120mg morphine equivalent) to people with non-cancer pain.
+Centralised access to GP systems would allow the medicines management team to support practices to identify patients who should be prioritised for review.
+The Medicines Management Team does not yet have centralised access. // 500.
+The Assistant Director of Therapies and Health Sciences advised that work was ongoing regarding musculoskeletal and orthopaedic pathways which would link with the Chief Pharmacist in respect of pain management.